7 Ways to Stay on Track with Retirement Goals

 I trust you’ve found this review to be educational and informative.

 Let me emphasize that it is my job to assist you.
-If you have any questions or would like to discuss any matters, please feel free to give me or any of my team members a call.
+If you have any questions or would like to discuss any matters, please feel free to contact us.

 As always, I’m honored and humbled that you have given me the opportunity to serve as your financial advisor.